Loading...

 Neither firm allows news trading on funded accounts.
 If you trade primarily around scheduled economic data, both firms will limit your approach.

-For beginners, Legends Trading has an edge thanks to lower challenge fee.
+For beginners, FuturesElite has an edge thanks to no consistency rule.
 These features reduce the pressure while you are still developing consistency.
 That said, both firms are viable — the best choice depends on your specific trading approach and budget.

 Data is updated regularly but may not reflect the latest changes.
 Always verify current pricing and rules on each firm's official website before making a decision.